petsc/petsc/doc/developers/testing.rst

 * A single shell script
 * A single makefile
 * A single output file that represents the *expected results*

-Two or more command tests, usually, one or more mpiexec tests that run the executable, and one or more diff tests to compare output with the expected result.
+* Two or more command tests, usually:

+  - one or more mpiexec tests that run the executable
+  - one or more diff tests to compare output with the expected result

 Our language also supports a *testset* that specifies either a new test entirely or multiple executable/diff tests within a single test.
 At the